pieryvdl/pieryvdl/README.md

 ## About Me
 - Full-time student pursuing BSc Knowledge and Information Systems at the University of Pretoria
-- Currently exploring penetration testing and ethical hacking
+- Currently working towards becoming a better software engineer
 - Actively seeking internships, job opportunities, and certifications

 ## Interests